khanlab/autobids/README.md

 ## Usage:

-* Example 1: Retrieving a set of subjects from the dicom server, converting to BIDS and pre-processing
+* Example 1: Retrieving a set of subjects from the dicom server, and batch convert to BIDS and pre-process

 1. Create study config file (if not created)
 2. Run getDicomTarballs to get tarballs from the dicom server